 Thus, the title of Anthills of the Savannah is a metaphor of the survival and resilience of African societies.
 The anthills in the African landscapes (or savannahs), instead of succumbing to brush fires, prefer endurance, determination and struggle.
 These abilities ultimately make them secure and certain that new grass will grow.

 Anthills of the Savannah from Ironic Point of View

-We can also see the title of the book Anthills of the Savannah from ironic point of view.
+We can also see the title of the book Anthills of the Savannah from ironic an point of view.
 ‘Anthills’ are known for their well organized and harmonious ant world.
 But the human world depicted in the novel is extremely chaotic and disillusioned.
 It is filled with corruption, exploitation, and disappointment.
 Here, Achebe highlights the comparison between ants who have a good sense of communal relationship, and men who take delight in exploiting and suppressing their fellow men.
-This comparison emphasizes the fact that there is a dire need of change in the African societies.
+This comparison emphasizes the fact that there is a dire need for change in African societies.

 The novel Anthills of the Savannah tells us that in order to achieve success and freedom people must have to be united like ants and fight for their rights.